Care about security? We do too. Learn what Atlassian does and what you can do too.

 How often is data backed up?

 Automated Amazon Relational Database Service (RDS) backups are generated daily and retained for 30 days to allow for point-in-time data restoration.
-Snapshots of the primary RDS are also taken daily.
-Copies of the snapshot are sent to a secondary region, where they’re kept for 3 days before being deleted.
 RDS snapshots are encrypted at rest.

 What security procedures are in place to protect my data?

 See the Atlassian security practices page.

 If payment fails for your Atlassian product subscription, we’ll send you emails to let you know.
 If we don’t receive payment within 15 days, your subscription will be canceled and your site will be deactivated, which means your product enters a data retention period.

 What happens if I cancel my subscription?

 If you cancel your product subscription, we won’t process any further subscription renewals.
 After your subscription period ends, you’ll be able to access your site for 15 more days.
 Your site will then be deactivated, and your products will enter a data retention period.

 Data retention period

 The length of your product’s data retention period will depend on the plan and billing system.
 At the end of this data retention period, your product’s data will be permanently deleted and cannot be recovered.
 If you want immediate deletion of your data, you can submit a request.